Afghan pilots start leaving Uzbekistan for UAE, despite Taliban pressure-source | Law-Order

 Afghan pilots start leaving Uzbekistan for UAE, despite Taliban pressure-source

-U.S.-trained Afghan pilots and other personnel who fled to Uzbekistan and were held in an Uzbek camp for about a month started departing the country on Sunday, a pilot told Reuters.
-They left under a U.S. deal that came despite Taliban pressure for the return of the pilots and aircraft.
+U.S.-trained Afghan pilots and other personnel held in an Uzbek camp for about a month began leaving the country on Sunday, one of the pilots told Reuters, under a U.S. deal that came despite Taliban demands for the return of the Afghans and their aircraft.

-U.S.-trained Afghan pilots and other personnel who fled to Uzbekistan and were held in an Uzbek camp for about a month started departing the country on Sunday, a pilot told Reuters.

-Reuters previously disclosed tension at the Uzbek camp, with Afghan pilots fearing being sent back to Afghanistan and being killed by the Taliban.
-The Taliban say they will not carry out reprisal killings after seizing control of the country in August.
+Reuters was first to report that the pilots have started departing Uzbekistan.
+The U.S. State Department and Uzbekistan's mission to the United Nations in New York did not immediately respond to a request for comment.
+Reuters previously disclosed tension at the Uzbek camp, with the pilots fearing being sent back to Afghanistan https://www.reuters.com/world/asia-pacific/exclusive-theyll-kill-us-afghan-pilots-held-uzbek-camp-fear-deadly-homecoming-2021-09-03 and killed by the Taliban.
+The Taliban have said they will not carry out reprisals after taking control of the country in August.

+It was not immediately clear what would happen to the 46 aircraft, including A-29 light attack planes and UH-60 Black Hawk helicopters, that the pilots flew to neighboring Uzbekistan as ground forces collapsed and the Taliban swept to power.
+Current and former U.S. officials have told Reuters that the Taliban pressured Uzbekistan to hand over the aircraft and personnel.

+John Herbst, a former U.S. ambassador to Uzbekistan, applauded the U.S. evacuation effort, saying the United States owed it to the Afghan pilots.
+"I hope we have plans underway to make sure the aircraft they got out get back to the United States and certainly do not return to the Taliban," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)